MrEddX/docs.chatrix.one/docs/faq.en.md

 * * *

-## How many devices can I use the service on?
+## On how many devices can I use the service?

 You have virtually no limits.
 Just keep in mind that adding each new device leads to a loss of trust in your correspondents.
 In other words, they will have to trust you again, either by "blind trust" or by scanning a [**QR**](https://en.wikipedia.org/wiki/QR_code) code from the screen of one of your active devices.